 Enrollment in most 300-400-level business courses is restricted to students who have met these requirements and have been admitted to the BA or HBM degree major.
 Students admitted to non-business majors may enroll in restricted 300-400-level business courses with permission of the department chair as space is available.

-The chair of the department and/or the senior associate dean of the college must approve in writing any business courses to be satisfied by transfer, correspondence, independent study, or other credit.
+The chair of the department and/or the senior associate dean for academic affairs for the college must approve in writing any business courses to be satisfied by transfer, correspondence, independent study, or other credit.
 Additional transfer, correspondence, and independent study credit (within University limits on these credits) may count toward the 120 hours required for the degree and/or satisfy requirements other than major courses.

 Only general elective courses that are not University Common Requirements (UCORE), not core/major requirements, and not offered by the CCB may be taken pass, fail.